Tag Archive | antioxidants

 With good sunlight and proper temperatures, I’ll harvest dozens of peppers from a few moderately sized plants.
 I’ve been doing this for years at other residences, but now the sunny enclosed porch makes it much easier.

-As the temperature drops, warm season crops outdoors will not survive.
+As the temperature drops, warm season crops outdoors will succumb to seasonal changes.
 Pepper plants begin to decline when temperatures dip below 50°F. If you decide to proceed with this project, you’ll need to watch the weather very carefully.

 Early Fruits Next Summer